jadecobra/python_tdd_exercises/source/data_structures/none.rst

 * assertIsInstance_ which checks if something is an instance of a given :ref:`class<what is a class?>`
 * assertNotIsInstance_ which checks if something is NOT an instance of a given :ref:`class<what is a class?>`

-I also showed the basic Python_ :ref:`data structures`
+I also showed the basic :ref:`Python data structures<data structures>`

 * None_ - the simplest
 * integers_ - whole numbers, negative and positive